ConnorQuinn/kelvin-site/_posts/2025-09-01-datavalue.md

 ---
 layout: post
-title: "Data Value Proposition"
+title: "How to realise Data Value"
 description: Streamline your efforts
 image: assets/images/mountains-192987_1280.jpg
 ---

-# Data Value

 Managing data is complex and challenging.
 Often the technical diffulties distact our focus from the real goal of data - driving value for the business.
 Too often we encounter data teams who are working flat out to deliver data, but with unsatified stakeholders.